Hazard Communication/Right To Know/MSDS

 You may not be, and will not be, discharged, disciplined, or discriminated against for exercising your rights under the law.
 If you believe your rights are denied, you or your representative may file a complaint with the Department of Labor.
 If you feel that a chemical which is not a toxic chemical should be so designated, you may petition the Department of Labor to add the chemical to the list.
 The Department of Labor will consider your petition at a public hearing held annually.

-The Office of Public Safety at Mowbray Hall maintains the master MSDS file for WIU.
-The Facilities Management master list is located in the Construction Project Coordinator's office.
-Requests for MSDS's should be made to your supervisor, Pat Dowdall, at the Facilities Management Physical Plant office, or Chris Jagielo at the Office of Public Safety (OPS).
+The Facilities Management MSDS master list is maintained at the Environmental Health and Safety Office.
+Requests for MSDS's should be made to your supervisor, Curt Samson or Don Mutch at the Facilities Management Physical Plant Office.
 Every effort will be made to obtain MSDS from vendors for products not found in the master file.

 Pipes, vats and other fixed containers of toxic substances should have signs, operating instructions or other such written materials available in the work area.
 Be sure the written warnings clearly identify the fixed containers to which they apply. -Western Illinois University is required to label toxic substances in the work place with the chemical name or the product name and a hazard warning.
 Most existing labels are sufficient and re-labeling is seldom necessary.
 The hazard warning can be in words, pictures, symbols or a combination of the three.
 The warning will usually be a statement of caution, such as flammability, corrosiveness, or inhalation hazard, which describes the potential hazard.
 Other hazards may exist, so you should read the product MSDS for more specific information.